5 min read

 For many startups (especially those which belong to the Software-as-a-Service business) this is solved by drafting a general Terms of Service through so-called click-wrap or browsewrap agreements.
 These agreements are publicly available and while they save time for the startups (considering that they do not require negotiations with each customer), they do carry a challenge of creating an agreement that shall “cover” all specific situations for a great number of individuals.

 In essence, two modalities of agreements may occur here, along with the ones listed: (1) cloud agreements – Terms of Use, which the startup may conclude with their customers; and (2) separate agreement that was previously subject to the negotiations, and which is made exclusively and specifically for this particular contractual relationship between the startup and the client (not public).
-Usage of these agreements primarily depends on the specific business or product, on who the startup’s clients are, i.e., whether the startup is predominantly B2B or B2C oriented, and how much space the startup will leave to clients for possible negotiations and amendments in the agreements.
+Usage of these agreements primarily depends on the specific business or product, on who the startup’s clients are, i.e., whether the startup is predominantly B2B or B2C oriented, how frequently contracts will be concluded, and how much space the startup will leave to clients for possible negotiations and amendments in the agreements.

 2) Non-disclosure Agreement (NDA)